 Causes and sources of impairment were assigned for streams and rivers having one or more uses impaired.
 Total assessed sizes of streams and rivers affected by various cause categories are given in Table 3 and depicted in Figure 4.
-For the largest percentage (28%) of miles of assessed water bodies not meeting their designated uses, impairment is caused by sediment and siltation.
-As Mississippi does not have sediment criteria, most of these impairment causes are identified through the Stressor Identification process.
-Twenty six percent of impairments are caused by unknown pollutants or other factors contributing to biological impairment.
-In these latter cases, actual monitoring has detected biological impairment, but the exact pollutant cause is undetermined.
-Pathogens were indicated as the cause of impairment in 23% of the non-attaining water bodies.
-Other impairments were attributed to mercury, nutrients, organic enrichment/low dissolved oxygen, salinity/TDS/chlorides, PCB's and pesticides.
-All of the stream miles determined to be impaired by mercury and PCB's are the result of fish consumption advisories.
+The largest percentage (33%) of miles of assessed water bodies not meeting their designated uses are categorized as biologically impaired.
 For the biologically impaired waters, the next step in the water quality management process is to conduct stressor identification analyses to identify the stressor(s) causing the impairment.
 Once the stressor(s) are identified, the TMDL process, where applicable, can proceed.
 For stressors identified that are attributed to pollution (i.e., a dam or levee) where TMDLs cannot be generated, other water quality management actions will be considered through the Basin Management Approach.
+Twenty-four percent of impairments are caused by sediment.
+Most of these impairments were determined during the stressor identification process.
+Pathogens are indicated as the cause of impairment in nine percent of the non-attaining water bodies. impairments were attributed to mercury, nutrients, organic enrichment/low dissolved oxygen, salinity/TDS/chlorides, PCB's and pesticides.
+All of the stream miles determined to be impaired by mercury and PCB's are the result of fish consumption advisories.

-The second largest percentage of impairment was identified as biological, and the specific sources of the impairment are yet to be determined.
+The largest percentage of impairment is identified as biological, and the specific sources of the impairment are yet to be determined.
 As a result, unknown sources contribute to the majority of river miles assessed as not attaining one or more uses.
 To a lesser extent, pollutants are contributed by contaminated sediments, unspecified nonpoint source activities (i.e., urban, agricultural, silvicultural, and/or industrial runoff), and other smaller sources.
 As stated above, stressor identification analyses will be conducted for biologically impaired waters to identify sources of pollution contributing to impairment.